dotnetrdf/dotnetrdf/docs/user_guide/working_with_graphs.md

 ## Loading Graphs

-The most common way of loading a Graph is to read RDF from a file/URI as described in [[Reading RDF|Reading-RDF]] but there are other ways to read graphs, for example from persistent storage.
+The most common way of loading a Graph is to read RDF from a file/URI as described in [Reading RDF](reading_rdf.md) but there are other ways to read graphs, for example from persistent storage.

 ### Triple Store Backed Graphs

 Graphs can also be loaded from native Triple Stores which are accessible through the dotNetRDF API.
 To use a native Triple Store you'll need to use one of the `IStorageProvider` implementations located in the `VDS.RDF.Storage` namespace.
-Graphs can be loaded using an appropriate overload of the `LoadGraph()` method, see [[Triple Store Integration|Triple-Store-Integration]] for more details.
+Graphs can be loaded using an appropriate overload of the `LoadGraph()` method, see [Triple Store Integration](triple_store_integration.md) for more details.

 ### Using the StoreGraphPersistenceWrapper